Logistic map: Dynamical systems example

 It can be interpreted as a tool to get next position in the configuration space after one time step.
 The difference equation is a discrete version of the logistic differential equation, which can be compared to a time evolution equation of the system.

-Given an appropriate value for the parameter r and performing calculations starting from an initial condition $x_0$, we obtain the sequence $x_0$, $x_1$, $x_2$, .... which can be interpreted as a sequence of time steps in the evolution of the system.
+Given an appropriate value for the parameter r and performing calculations starting from an initial condition $x_0$, the sequence $x_0$, $x_1$, $x_2$, ..., which can be interpreted as a sequence of time steps in the evolution of the system, is obtained.

 In the field of dynamical systems, this sequence is called an orbit, and the orbit changes depending on the value given to the parameter.
 When the parameter is changed, the orbit of the logistic map can change in various ways, such as settling on a single value, repeating several values periodically, or showing non-periodic fluctuations known as chaos.